ianfnelson/blog.iannelson.uk/content/posts/2020-01-05-20-books-i-most-enjoyed-reading-in-2019.md

 **[Fifty Things That Made the Modern Economy][12]** by Tim Harford

 A lovely easy book to dip into.
 Fifty bite-sized micro-documentaries explaining how the modern economy as we know it was formed.
 I listened to much of this while decorating my study and mowing the lawn.
-I fear it may have resulted in my becoming a tedious bore (&#8220;Did you know&#8230;?&#8221;) in conversations with Mrs Nelson for weeks afterwards.
+I fear it may have resulted in my becoming a tedious bore (“Did you know&#8230;?”) in conversations with Mrs Nelson for weeks afterwards.

 [**Gotta Get Theroux This: My Life and Strange Times in Television**][13] by Louis Theroux